 Do You Indemnify & Hold Harmless Your 'ICC Report' Author?

-The 'fine print' is often not reviewed closely, if at all.
-As a consequence, exposure to the shifting of risk may not be directly and fully considered.
-For example, a generic statement typically heard in the marketplace today is, “you need to have an ICC report.”
+A generic statement typically heard in the marketplace today is, “you need to have an ICC report.”
 This implies that if you have an "ICC report," everything is fine and all product evaluation or construction defect risk is covered.

 A concept to consider, in the context of the shifting of risk, is that many product evaluation entities require indemnification and hold harmless provisions similar to that found in all ICC-ES contracts, where it reads as follows:

 Other examples of similar indemnification provisions can be found with the Intertek Commodities Division contract, Commodities Division contract, with International Association of Plumbing and Mechanical Officials (IAPMO) and with Underwriters Laboratories (UL).